cakephp/authorization/docs/en/index.rst

 ===============

 The Authorization plugin integrates into your application as a middleware layer and optionally a component to make checking authorization easier.
-First, lets apply the middleware.
+First, let's apply the middleware.
 In **src/Application.php** add the following to the class imports::